Privacy and Confidentiality

 You may request a copy of this Notice at any time.

-Call Counseling Services and ask to speak to the Associate Director for Counseling Services if:
+Call Counseling Services and ask to speak to the Clinical Director for Counseling Services if:

 - You have a complaint.